-Don’t bring sheep or it’s products to the Ssese islands, otherwise upon docking you will be struck down by the lightning.
+Don’t bring sheep or it’s products to the Ssese islands, otherwise, upon docking, you will be struck by lightning.

 When you decide to become a resident, don’t grow millet or engage in any millet farming otherwise that particular island will be fronting famine and drought.
 Even if it’s small scale just don’t.